What are the Pros and Cons of Employee Monitoring?

 Every employee should be monitored, and this is not meant to be done in a negative way.
-Every employee -including productive, strong and dedicated workforce needs to be monitored.
+Every employee -including a productive, strong and dedicated workforce needs to be monitored.
 This should be done because employees need to know their workforce.
-They need to understand who is doing the most productive work and brings an adequate amount of effort as well as an output to the table.
+They need to understand who is doing the most productive work and bring an adequate amount of effort as well as an output to the table.
 Even though employee monitoring can be considered as somewhat creepy, it still remains one of the surest actions that an employer can take to read into the pluses and minuses of his or her business.

 Simply put, tracking the actions of employees can allow employers to:

-- Observe employees and witness first hand how do the employees perform or do not perform within the roles and responsibilities of their jobs
+Observe employees and witness first hand how do the employees perform or do not perform within the roles and responsibilities of their jobs.

-- Employers can witness if their business is functioning properly or if it needs attention in certain areas or on certain levels
+Employers can witness if their business is functioning properly or if it needs attention in certain areas or on certain levels.